Notes on “Extreme Ownership” by Jocko Willink and Leif Babin (Book Review) - Part 1

 Keep it simple

 As human beings, when faced with a problem to solve, we tend to choose the solution that requires the least effort to implement it.
-This behavior is incorporated in our nature as a mean for having better chances for survival.
+This behavior is incorporated into our nature as a means of having better chances for survival.
 From a biological perspective, intellectual work requires a significant amount of energy.
 If you are challenged physically or mentally with your energy depots depleted, you are less likely to perform as well when your energy level is high.
 Let’s use IT Change Management again to illustrate this in practice.

-Imagine, you are assigned with a task to change the server configuration.
-Following the best practices, you planned all steps in advance, composed a detailed action plan which required a dozen pages to document.
+Imagine you are assigned a task to change the server configuration.
+Following the best practices, you planned all steps in advance and composed a detailed action plan, which required a dozen pages to document.
 You specified who, when and how should perform each part of the change.
 The plan is so complex that only to read it your colleagues have to spend a couple of hours.
 At a predetermined time, you started taking actions according to the plan.
 Suddenly, after an hour or so of focused work, you got a message from your peer that something went wrong and he or she could not proceed further.
 You still had time to the point of no return, and you got everybody on a call to investigate the issue.
-During the discussion, you discovered that you had missed some critical part while planning the change and nobody noticed that.
-To make the situation worse, one of the juniorcolleagues said that he or she probably misunderstood some parts and performed some actions in a different way that was intended.
-Having all this information in hand, now you see that you don’t have enough time to make adjustments to the plan because it will take too long to verify it and will be too risky to move forward without careful consideration.
-You have to make a call and rollback all changes.
-The maintenance window is missed, the time of all team members is wasted.
+During the discussion, you discovered that you had missed some critical parts while planning the change, and nobody noticed that.
+To make the situation worse, one of the junior colleagues said that he or she probably misunderstood some parts and performed some actions differently than was intended.
+Having all this information in hand, now you see that you don’t have enough time to adjust the plan because it will take too long to verify it and will be too risky to move forward without careful consideration.
+You have to make a call and roll back all changes.
+The maintenance window is missed, and the time of all team members is wasted.

-Of course, some might argue that there could be other reasons such as poor planning or misunderstanding in the described case.
-Don’t get me wrong, I intentionally simplified the story and omitted the reasons that might have led to the similar negative results to illustrate the primary cause of most fails – excessive complexity, which almost always is the root of all IT evil.
+Of course, some might argue that there could be other reasons, such as poor planning or misunderstanding, in the described case.
+Don’t get me wrong.
+I intentionally simplified the story and omitted the reasons that might have led to similar negative results to illustrate the primary cause of most fails — excessive complexity, which almost always is the root of all IT evil.

 If you want to know about four more principles of “Extreme Ownership,” stay tuned and check Part 2 of my notes.